pathusutariya/message-to-author/README.md

 # Message To Author
-'Message to Author' is a WordPress plugin that  allows users to message author of the post directly
+`Message to Author` is a WordPress plugin that allows users to message author of the post/CPT/page directly.

+This can be helpful to set up catalogs to ask for inquiry, when handling multiple blog/magazine with multiple author.
+Post messages to author regarding any obligations of content.

+Email to author about messages.

+- All messages records in admin panel

+- Author will see all messages/records belongs to him/her directly from users.

+- Option to send message only for registered users.

+- Can be used as an internal messaging system

 ## Uses
-   download this plugin and put it into your WordPress files into   `/wp-content/plugins` and activate from your WordPress admin panel,   you can enable for each post's bottom
+Download this plugin and put it into your WordPress files into `/wp-content/plugins` and activate from your WordPress admin panel.

-   You can put message box anywhere in the website you can use shortcode `[message2author]` for put anywhere or use PHP `<?php echo do_shortcode("[message2author]"); ?>`
+You can enable for all posts, or you can put message box anywhere on the website you can use Shortcode `[message2author]` for put anywhere or use PHP `<?php echo do_shortcode("[message2author]"); ?>` to embed in your code or template.
-   You can change the behavior of the message box by passing parameters to a shortcode. ex- `[message2author style="messagebox"]` for show message box or `[message2author style="popup"]` for display it in pop up. it will not depend on your settings from admin panel.

-### Settings
-   After content:   it will show after all the post's content at the end of content.
-   Allow only Registered User To Message:   it will allow only registered user to submit a message Show as:    you have 2 layouts to choose from,
-   Send Email:   inform Author about received message and user for confirmation
+Multiple options available for UI of message-box

+1. `[message2author style="messagebox"]` for show message box

+2. `[message2author style="popup"]` to display a button which pop a dialog box to send message.

+3. The default behavior can be selected from admin's options.

 ## Technical Information

-### Modify Look
+### Modify UI/Styling
-   you can edit look for
-        'Message Box'   at `message-to-author/functions/functions.php` at  function Name:   m2a_getMessageBoxHTML() 'Popup Box'     at `message-to-author/functions/functions.php` at  function Name:   m2a_getPopupHTML()

-   If you wish to edit email body, you can find it at: `message-to-author/functions/functions.php` at function Name:  `m2a_sendemail()`
+To change styling and HTML,  the messages box will be available at `/public/partials/messagebox.php` and Popup will be editable from `/public/partials/popup.php` in plugin's directory.